Leetungkwan/Python_GUI/README.md

   <img width="500" src="./README.assets/image-20230328151442698.png" />

 ## Start
-Put the folder in your native and select your common IDE to open.
+Download the project in your native and select your common IDE to open.
 `git clone https://github.com/Leetungkwan/Python_GUI`

 ## Install